ray-project/ray/doc/source/train/getting-started-pytorch.rst

     result = trainer.fit()

 1. Your `train_func` is the Python code that is executed on each distributed training worker.
-2. Your `ScalingConfig` defines the number of distributed training workers and whether to use GPUs.
+2. Your :class:`~ray.train.ScalingConfig` defines the number of distributed training workers and whether to use GPUs.
-3. Your `TorchTrainer` launches the distributed training job.
+3. Your :class:`~ray.train.torch.TorchTrainer` launches the distributed training job.

 Compare a PyTorch training script with and without Ray Train.